Reviews

 Something like the Groundlings and a little like Whose Line is It Anyway, this troupe is developing its own unique identity, and they are eclectic enough to take on any situation, especially in a place like Los Angeles.
 Alphabetically, the cast includes Tammie Calhoun from Texas, Christopher Cause from Massachusetts, Davis Choh from Fullerton, Matt Daniger from Los Angeles, Melissa Graves from far-away lands (yeah - right!), Gretchen Massey, also from Texas, Chas Mitchell, a New Yorker, Susanne Stoeckeler from the Catskills, Steve Wallace from Texas and founder Tim Simek - Texas too?
 Guess the folks in Texas don't cotton much to goofy folk so Tim and his cohorts had to escape to California.

-Now that they're here, you can find out more about the show by contacting director Tim Simek at (213) 212-9921.
+Now that they're here, you can find out more about the show by contacting director Tim Simek at (818) 410-PLAY.

 image